 Conclusions

 We have successfully defined carbohydrate eating patterns in the general population in the UK adults using the NDNS RP database in both observation day level and individual level.
 Low carbohydrate eaters tended to consume more energy through fat and alcohol than other groups.
-Moderate carbohydrate eaters consumed the lowest total energy, and tended to have later in the day.
+Moderate carbohydrate eaters consumed the lowest total energy, and tended to eat later in the day.
 High carbohydrate eaters consumed most of their carbohydrate as well as energy earlier in the day.
 These dietary patterns specifically for carbohydrate intake were found to differ by timing, quantity, and contributions to energy consumption.
 Compared with low carbohydrate eaters, men with a moderate carbohydrate eating pattern may associate with a lower prevalence of hypertension; women in this latent class who lived alone may associate with a larger waist circumference.
 Among women who lived with partners, a high carbohydrate eating pattern was associated with both lower BMI and smaller waist circumferences.
 Longitudinally designed studies are needed to investigate whether the eating patterns themselves are changing over time and to study how such circadian eating patterns may relate to the change of blood pressure, obesity, and other health outcomes (incidence of cancer, cardiovascular diseases, or mortality).

 References